jebeck/dataviz-power-tools/dataviz-power-tools.md

 - (divisions into separate horizontal blocks [often not significant](http://stackoverflow.com/questions/20627082/what-are-this-gap-mean-in-chrome-devtools-profile-flame-chart/20652758#20652758))

 Note:
 Finding bottlenecks by looking at a timeline is more of an art than a science, and you'll get better at it with practice.
 The most important thing to remember is that width represents time, so you're looking for particularly wide things (or a series of things) that don't make sense.
+The vertical dimension represents your call stack, and it's not significant for performance - it doesn't matter if you have a skyscraper of a callstack as long as it's fast - that is, not wide.

-Also important to note - and this is something it took me a while to track down in the Stack Overflow answer linked here - is that the splitting up of something you expect to be a single function call into adjacent horizonatal blocks is common and not significant in most cases.
+Another important thing to note - and this is something it took me a while to track down to the Stack Overflow answer linked here - is that the splitting up of something you expect to be a single function call into adjacent horizonatal blocks is common and not significant in most cases.
 That is, it doesn't have to do with your code, but rather with how the Chrome profiler is doing the statistical sampling it does to draw the Timeline's flame chart.

 #### Timeline for `generateData`